 Why Marijuana Delivery Services Are Booming

-Retail marijuana dispensaries are slowly being phased out in California, especially Los Angeles dispensaries, which keep getting shut down.
+Also, in recent years, retail marijuana dispensaries were slowly phased out in California, especially Los Angeles dispensaries, which kept getting shut down.
 Due to extensive dispensary zoning requirements, complaints from neighboring communities, and the risk of getting robbed, lots of marijuana businesses have transitioned into a different direction: marijuana delivery services.

-Instead of customers venturing out to dispensary storefronts, they can just order their desired medicine online and wait for a delivery driver to bring it to their home.
+Instead of customers venturing out to dispensary storefronts, they can just order their desired products online and wait for a delivery driver to bring it to their home.
 Small marijuana start-ups have thrived off the diverse customer base that's being served.
-This customer base consists of homebound medical patients, people living within communities that ban dispensaries, and people living in areas where there aren't nearby dispensaries.
+This customer base consists of homebound medical cardholders, people living within communities that ban dispensaries, and people living in areas where there aren't nearby dispensaries.

-In general, lots of medical marijuana patients, entrepreneurs, and dispensary owners are moving towards implementing mobile marijuana collective businesses to provide medical patients with safe access to their medicine.
-Since numerous storefront medical marijuana dispensaries have been under attack in recent years, an innovative transition was necessary.
+In general, lots of medical marijuana consumers, entrepreneurs, and dispensary owners moved towards implementing mobile marijuana collective businesses to provide medical consumers with safe access to their product.

-How to Legally Start a Marijuana Delivery Business
+What to Expect from a Legal Marijuana Delivery Business

 California’s Attempt at Controlling Marijuana Delivery Services

-Recently, California's governor, Jerry Brown, signed a bill to tax, license, and govern California's medical marijuana industry for 2018.
-The goal of this legislation is to track marijuana transactions while diminishing black market sales.
+California's governor, Jerry Brown, worked to create legislation to tax, license, and govern California's medical marijuana industry in the beginning of legalization of recreational marijuana in California.
+The goal of this legislation was to track marijuana transactions while diminishing black market sales.
 However, this legislation failed to factor in marijuana delivery businesses.
-The rules state that only licensed dispensaries can execute marijuana delivery services, but businesses have found ways to get around this.
+Since then, the government has worked to change the rules several times and continue to monitor the process within the industry.

 Marijuana Delivery Services’ Purchasing Limits & Requirements

 There are different requirements that must be met to place orders for marijuana deliveries, which include living in a state where medical marijuana is legal.
-Also, you'll need a prescription and doctor's note explaining why you qualify for using cannabis as medicine.
+Also, you'll need a prescription and doctor's note explaining why you qualify for medical marijuana.
 Additionally, you may need to register as a member of the marijuana delivery business you choose to use, which then requires you to provide a copy of a doctor's note and a photo ID.

-Overall, nationwide, marijuana delivery services have almost tripled in just three years from 877 to 2,617, according to The LA Times.
 Thus, it's safe to say that when recreational marijuana delivery services start operating, that figure will significantly increase while bringing in new customers and more revenue.
-On top of this, California will most likely be viewed as a model for other U.S. states to learn from regarding medical and recreational marijuana delivery services.
+California is being viewed as a model for other U.S. states to learn from regarding medical and recreational marijuana delivery services.